SEIR-7-06/react-props/README.md

 We are still able to get our greeting even when the inputs come from variables.

 Take some time to create your own functions that takes their own inputs (parameters).

-For example, you could create a function `createOrder` that takes as parameters information about a person's order at a restaurant and returns a string describing their order.
+You could create a function `createOrder` that takes as parameters information about a person's order at a restaurant and returns a string describing their order.

 You could create a function that takes in information about a person and returns a string describing that person.
-You should be very comfortable with these concepts before moving on.
+Be sure you are comfortable with these concepts before moving on.

+...

 Now here's the kicker...